masc-ucsc/docs/docs/pyrope/05-assert.md

   compile time.

 * `covercase grp, cond [,message]` is very similar to cover but it has a `grp` group.
-There can be one or more cover for a given group.
+There can be one or more covers for a given group.
 The extra check is that one of the `cond` in the cover case must be true each time.